 Garlic Companion Planting

 Garlic takes up very little space and can grow in most conditions, as long as it has full sun.
-Because of this, it will thrive near plenty of other plants that may have more specific growing needs and can benefit from its proximity.
-Both above and below ground, garlic is a natural deterrent to all kinds of pests including:
+As a result, it will thrive near plenty of other plants that may have more specific growing needs and can benefit from its proximity.
+Garlic is definitely one of the more pungent plants you can grow.
+Maybe it’s because of this that makes it’s so good at driving away pests.
+It’s a great deterrent to all kinds of pests including:

 - Fungus gnats